 Richmond, BC - offered in English only

-Selected candidates will be invited to register for the course after the deadline.
+Selected candidates will be invited to register for the course.

 Should you have any questions about your application, please do not hesitate to contact us at email@example.com.